Have you been in a motorcycle accident?

 Common Causes of Motorcycle Accidents

 Motorcycle accidents are often the result of driver carelessness.
-Every year, thousands of riders are killed or injured in motorcycle accidents caused by unsafe lane changes, car doors, speeding, DUI, and more.
+Thousands of riders are killed or injured yearly in motorcycle accidents caused by unsafe lane changes, car doors, speeding, DUI, and more.

 Motorcycle fatalities are caused primarily by speeding (33%) and drunk driving (27%).
 Lane splitting, illegal in Florida, is listed as a factor in nearly 40% of fatal crashes.
 Lane change or improper lane usage may also contribute to accidents.